Colors

 Modes serve as an organizational framework for color in Soul, with each mode based on a specific appearance.
 And they get their names from their appearance.
 Soul defines two modes: light and dark.

-The light mode is based on Gray 10 background, and the dark mode uses Gray 110 background.
+The light mode is based on the Gray 10 background, and the dark mode uses the Gray 110 background.
 Within each mode, the values for the color variables use the primary background color as the base of its layering model.

 Light mode